MaxGschwandtner/ChaosGame/README.md

 # ChaosGame
-This a simple script for implementing the chaos game with the python turtle module. \n Different regular polygons can be used and it's possible to disable the choice of the same vertex twice.
+This a simple script for implementing the chaos game with the python turtle module.

+Different regular polygons can be used and it's possible to disable the choice of the same vertex twice.